Lytes/openai-cli/README.md

 cd openai-cli
 go build -o openai-cli main.go
 ```
-OR use the openai-cli executable (ELF file for Linux Users)
+OR download and use the openai-cli executable (ELF file for Linux Users)

 ### Setup
 A `config.json` file has to be placed in the same directory as the executable.
 The file contains both `__Secure-next-auth.session-token` (Session Token) and `mixpaneltoken`, both are cookies that should be copied from user browser after logging in.